Fahmula/nexus-tuner/README.md

   * If a source is mapped to another logical channel, it will be marked as `In Use` or `Duplicated` if it's also mapped to the current channel.
   * You can optionally trigger an early run of `Quality Monitor` for this channel only if you'd like to start using it immediately.

-### Configuring Your Clients
+### Configuring Your Meida Clients

 > [!NOTE]
-> `NexusTuner` supports unlimited simultaneous streams for the same channel, even if your client does not support it natively.
+> `NexusTuner` supports unlimited simultaneous streams for the same channel, even if your media client does not support it natively.
 Also, if a source dies during viewing, it will automatically failover to the next best source.

-The best way to use `NexusTuner` is through the `HDHomeRun` interface, which is supported by many clients including Plex, Emby, and Jellyfin.
+The best way to use `NexusTuner` is through the `HDHomeRun` interface, which is supported by many media clients including Plex, Emby, and Jellyfin.
-`NexusTuner` should automatically be detected by your client applications if they are on the same network.
-Otherwise, follow the instructions for your specific client application to add an `HDHomeRun` tuner by specifying the `NEXUS_URL` and `NEXUS_PORT`.
+`NexusTuner` should automatically be detected by your media client applications if they are on the same network.
+Otherwise, follow the instructions for your specific media client application to add an `HDHomeRun` tuner by specifying the `NEXUS_URL` and `NEXUS_PORT`.

-`NexusTuner` also provides a standard M3U playlist that can be used in any client application that supports it.
+`NexusTuner` also provides a standard M3U playlist that can be used in any media client application that supports it.
 For an application like VLC, you can use the M3U playlist URL: **`<NEXUS_URL>:<NEXUS_PORT>/playlist.m3u`**

 ## Development